AhmedMelaih/XGBoost_Fraud_Detection/README.md

 # XGBoost Fraud Detection

 This folder contains a Jupyter Notebook demonstrating an XGBoost-based fraud detection pipeline.
+The notebook demonstrates how to detect fraudulent credit card transactions using the XGBoost classifier.
+It includes data preprocessing, handling class imbalance, model training, evaluation, and interpretation.

 ## Contents
 - `XGBoost_Fraud_Detection_For_GitHub.ipynb` — cleaned notebook with explanatory markdown cells added before each code cell.